ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 - a CI/CD platform
     + DroneCI with docker runner

+The choice of debian 12, VirtualBox forgejo and DroneCI can be changed, however, we do provide instructions for these software artifacts.

-Local development dependencies can be all installed at once through `nix` by running `nix shell` on the repository's root directory.
+Local development dependencies can be all installed at once through `nix` by running `nix-shell` on the repository's root directory.

 ## 0 Create the Virtual Machine

+The choices of Vagrant and VirtualBox are optional.

-The local system will use a VirtualBox virtual machine to support the repository and CI/CD pipeline.
+The local system will use a VirtualBox virtual machine to support the git repository, docker repository and CI/CD pipeline.
 The virtual machine can be created with the following `Vagrantfile`:

 ```Vagrantfile